 Money market accounts offer a great supplement to other programs as well, because there’s no contribution limit.
 You could max out your 529 and Coverdell accounts and still put money into a money market account.
 You will be accumulating education savings while still keeping it available for other unforeseen circumstances.
 You will also be preparing for a year in which you aren’t able to contribute $16,000 into a tax-protected account.
 In that case, just withdraw from your money market and put it into one of the other accounts to receive the tax benefits.

 Bonus question: What should I do right now?

-Just get started, even if all you can set aside now is a small amount.
+Just get started with some kind of savings account, even if all you can set aside now is a small amount.
 The earlier you begin, the more you can benefit from the growth that comes from the compounding of interest.
 For additional assistance, talk to a Genisys Credit Union financial services representative today.

 © Genisys Credit Union and www.genisyscu.org, 2016.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Genisys Credit Union and www.genisyscu.org with appropriate and specific direction to the original content